ptsource/PTLynx/README.md

 # Tor Network

-Tor is free software for enabling anonymous communication.
-The name is derived from an acronym for the original software project name “The Onion Routing”.
 Tor directs Internet traffic through a free, worldwide, volunteer overlay network consisting of more than seven thousand relays to conceal a user's location and usage from anyone conducting network surveillance or traffic analysis.

 # Lynx